To read the Ana Belles Blog

 However Anorexia too, contains elements of extreme denial, and perhaps its increasing prevalence is in no small part due to the rise of the failure of pure materialism, a hankering after misguided spirituality, and the application of the most wounding and dangerous applications.

-Some helpful keys to liberty
+Nineteen helpful keys to liberty

 To exclude all human glory in His dealings with us, God saves by His free grace.
-Our merit is both unworthy and of little weight.
+Our merit is both utterly unworthy and of little weight.

 All our works are vanity and lightness in the strictest scale of His justice.